Khraen/Khraen/README.md

 ## Hi there 👋
 I am currently a student at CSUF who enjoys the process of creating software and this is my github to showcase a bit of it.
-Whether it be creating fun video games for my baby cousin or working on an ai engine help people make better decisions, I can find fun in it all.
+Whether it be creating fun video games for my baby cousin or working on an ai engine to help people make better decisions, I can find fun in it all.

 ---
 ### Personality ^.^